Gulf carriers resume some flights even as US-Israel strikes and Iran retaliation fuel travel chaos

 Dubai International Airport handled a record 95.2 million passengers last year, ensuring its status as the world’s busiest airport when measured by international travel.
 It’s second only to Hartsfield-Jackson Atlanta International Airport overall.

-Authorities in the UAE are paying all “hosting and accommodation costs” for affected passengers, the General Civil Aviation Authority announced in a statement carried by official Emirati news agency WAM.

-It said that as of Sunday the country had handled around 20,200 passengers affected by rescheduled flights.

 Schreck reported from Bangkok.
-AP writers Kirsten Grieshaber in Berlin, Karel Janicek in Prague, Sam Magdy in Cairo, and Niniek Karmini in Jakarta contributed to this report.
+AP writers Kirsten Grieshaber in Berlin, Karel Janicek in Prague, Sam Magdy in Cairo, Mustakim Hasnath in London, and Niniek Karmini in Jakarta contributed to this report.